 Councils step up action against deadly Ash Dieback disease

-A task force is to be set up to help manage a deadly disease which could wipe out Adur and Worthing's entire stock of Ash trees.
+A task force has been created to help control a deadly disease which could wipe out all Ash trees in Adur and Worthing.

-The disease, which is spreading across Europe, is presently incurable meaning Ash - the most common tree in West Sussex - could disappear from the landscape forever.
+The disease, spreading across Europe, is currently incurable.
+This means the most common tree in West Sussex, Ash, could disappear from the landscape forever.

-Now Adur and Worthing's parks team is carrying out an urgent study of the extent of the problem with two areas - The Gallops in Worthing and Lancing Ring in Adur - at particular risk due to the volume of ash trees there.
+Adur & Worthing Councils' parks team has been carrying out an urgent study of the extent of the problem in areas particularly vulnerable, because of the volume of ash trees there.

-Felling and replanting programmes will be the main planks of action.
-Residents are also asked to remain vigilant and report any possible signs they see.
-Blackened and curling young leaf shoots, a very thin crown at the top of the tree and damage to bark are some of the signs that the disease has taken hold.
+Residents are also asked to remain vigilant and report any possible signs of Ash Dieback they see.
+Symptoms the disease has taken hold include; blackened and curling young leaf shoots, a very thin crown at the top of the tree resulting in an undernourished canopy of leaves and damage to bark.

-Philippa Reece, the Councils Parks and Open Spaces Manager, explained that her team would be working closely with West Sussex County Council, The Tree Council and other local landowners to plan a co-ordinated approach to the identification of affected areas.
+Philippa Reece, the Councils' Parks and Foreshore Manager, explained her team would be working closely with West Sussex County Council, The Tree Council and other local landowners to plan a coordinated approach to the identification of affected areas.
 She said:

 “We will be engaging with local schools and community groups as part of these replanting programmes to try and create something special, new memories and legacies out of something so sad.”

-Ash Dieback, a fungal disease, is spread via spores from tree to tree.
-It was first spotted in Worthing in 2014 and sighted in the Crematorium a year later.
+Ash Dieback, a fungal disease, is spread through spores from tree to tree, blocking the water transport systems in Ash trees.
+It was first spotted in Worthing in 2014 and identified in the borough's Crematorium a year later.

-Since than the rate of infection all over Europe has been growing.
-Young trees are more susceptible while older trees can live longer.
-A small percentage of Ash trees are resistant and it is hoped to breed from these in the future.
+The rate of infection has been increasing all over Europe.
+Young trees are most susceptible, while older trees can resist longer.
+A small percentage of Ash trees are unsusceptible to the disease and it is hoped to breed from these in the future.

-The Councils' will also have to work with landowners to identify diseased trees on private land.
+The Councils' will also be working with landowners to uncover diseased trees on private land.
 Responsibility for dealing with the problem will ultimately rest with the landowner.